List of alien races in Marvel Comics: Tektons

-The Tektons are a semi-humanoid race covered with purple fur, averaging 6 ft 2 in in height.
+The Tektons are a semi-humanoid species covered with purple fur, averaging 6 ft 2 in in height.
 They come from the planet Tekton, ninth from the sun in the Tacuspar star system in the Andromeda galaxy.
-These savage primitives have superhuman strength and prehensile tails.
-First seen in Fantastic Four #91 (October 1969).
+The Tektons possess superhuman strength and prehensile tails.

 Teuthidans

-The Teuthidans are a race of one-eyed squid-like aliens from the planet Teuthida.
+The Teuthidans are a one-eyed squid-like species from the planet Teuthida.

 Teuthidans in other media

 The Teuthidans appear in Lego Marvel Super Heroes 2.

 Thuvrians

-The Thuvrians are a race of humanoids with large heads, averaging 6 ft 1 in in height.
-Their home planet is Thuvria, third from the sun in the Lomyra star system in the Milky Way galaxy.
+The Thuvrians are a humanoid species with large heads, averaging 6 ft 1 in in height.
+Their home planet is Thuvria, third from the sun in the Lomyra star system in the Milky Way.
 As of 200 years ago, their development was arrested at a level comparable to the European Middle Ages.
-First seen in Rom the Spaceknight #19 (June 1981).

 Tribbitites

-The Tribbitites, or Toad Men are they are commonly called, are a race of semi-humanoid reptilians with scaly orange skin who are 5 ft tall on average.
+The Tribbitites, or Toad Men are they are commonly called, are a semi-humanoid reptilian species with scaly orange skin who are 5 ft tall on average.
 They originated from the planet Kroke, but currently live on the artificial world of Tribbit.
-They have advanced technology stolen from other races, and specialize in powerful magnetic technology, which can even move the moon.
-First seen in Incredible Hulk #2 (July 1962).
-They kidnap Bruce Banner to learn how advanced Earth is, but he uses a gamma ray device to disrupt their fleet, which is flung into space.
+They have advanced technology stolen from other species, and specialize in powerful magnetic technology.